The Poseidon Adventure

 When their ocean liner capsizes, a group of passengers struggle to survive and escape.

-Despite its limited budget of $5.0M, The Poseidon Adventure became a box office phenomenon, earning $84.6M worldwide—a remarkable 1591% return.
-The film's innovative storytelling connected with viewers, demonstrating that strong storytelling can transcend budget limitations.
+Despite its small-scale budget of $5.0M, The Poseidon Adventure became a box office phenomenon, earning $84.6M worldwide—a remarkable 1591% return.
+The film's innovative storytelling found its audience, confirming that strong storytelling can transcend budget limitations.

 Plot Structure